 There are some questions on both lines, and also the priority of re-signing free agent cornerback Brent Grimes.
 This wasn't a great team in 2013, but they have a good young quarterback and perhaps will be better without the off-field distractions.

 18. Baltimore Ravens

 The defense was still good, but the offense was terrible.
-Maybe there are quick fixes to the running game.
-Maybe the Ravens can get a receiver or tight end in the middle of the first round.
+Maybe there are quick fixes to the running game, and can get a receiver or tight end in the middle of the first round.
 But those are hard to count on.

 17. San Diego Chargers

-It's amazing they went to the playoffs with a defense that wasn't very good.
+It's pretty amazing they went to the playoffs with a defense that wasn't very good.
 The offensive line still needs improvement too.
 To hold onto the 2013 gains, they need to make some moves.
-The problem is, they won't have a lot of cap space.
+The problem is, they won't have a lot of cap space to do so.